Concordium/concordium-ledger-app/README.md

 ## Building a release
 Note that it is only possible to build a release for the Ledger Nano S and the Ledger Nano S plus.
 This is because only those devices allow for sideloading of an application.

-To make a new release of the Concordium Ledger application you must have set up the build environment like described above (either the Docker setup or a local setup).
+To make a new release of the Concordium Ledger application you must use the Docker setup described above.

 Additionally you must set the following environment variables
 ```